ManishBadsara/11607168_K18UW_03_18_19_21_39/README.md

 # CryptArithmetic Problem
-Our project is expected to give you the solution for CryptArithmetic Problem
+Our Project Is Expected To Give You The Solution For CryptArithmetic Problem